header-logo

 Optimizing element loading order

-• Fluid Elements: Images and videos fall under this category.
+• Fluid elements: Images and videos fall under this category.
 While they add life to your site, they can slow performance.
 Place these below the fold when possible.

-• Interactive Elements: Elements like iFrames, animations, and third-party apps load last.
+• Interactive elements: Elements like iFrames, animations, and third-party apps load last.
 Use them sparingly and strategically to avoid long load times.

 Tip: